footdabmommy/wse/docs/source/brewery.rst

 Recipes
 --------

-For recipes, please see https://github.com/DieReicheErethons/Brewery/wiki/Recipes
+For recipes, please see `the recipe wiki <https://github.com/DieReicheErethons/Brewery/wiki/Recipes>`_